Beekeeping at Goldhanger

 Mr Ponder lived opposite Beehive Cottages in the Bird-in-Hand.
 We can’t be sure, but one of the hives on Ralph Page’s Apiary postcard looks very different to the other hives shown that otherwise look like the conventional hive design, so this may well have been one of Mr Ponder’s glass topped versions.

 Beekeeping goes back thousands of years to the Chinese, the Greeks and the Romans and was prolific in the UK in medieval times.
-The activity involved not just honey production but also many other bee related products:
+The activity has always involved not just honey production but also many other bee related products:

 Beeswax

-for candles and timekeeping at night when no clocks were available
+for candles & timekeeping at night when clocks weren’t available >>>

-for polishing: furniture & floors, and wood, brass, copper, silver, steels & glass
+for polishing: furniture & floors, and wood, brass, copper, silver, steels &

-and it’s also used in many ancient and modern cosmetic products
+glass and it’s also used in many ancient and modern cosmetic products

 Mead